per-gron/blackhole/README.markdown

   the Black Hole source directory.
 * Make a symbolic link called `bsc` that points to `gsc` and put it in your `PATH`.
-* Put this in your ~/.gambcini file:
+* Put this in your ~/.gambcini file, changing `blackhole-path` to point to where Black Hole is installed:

         (let ((blackhole-path "~~lib/modules"))
           (and (equal? (path-strip-directory (car (command-line))) "bsc")